-Response: A site circulation plan is included as Sheet P8.00; utility plans are included as Sheet P4.00; an existing conditions plan, including contours and trees, is included as Sheets P1.00 and P1.10; topographic information is shown on Sheet P1.0; a tabulation of land area and uses is included in Sheet P2.00; the application fee has been submitted with this application; an arborist report is included as Appendix D; and a list of property owners within 250 ft. of the subject property, in label format, is included with this application.
+Response: A site circulation plan is included as Sheet P8.00; utility plans are included as Sheets P4.00 to P4.20; existing conditions plans, including contours and trees, are included as Sheets P1.0 and P1.10; operational data is included in Sheets P2.00, P3.00, L2.00, and P8.00; topographic information is shown on Sheet P1.0; a tabulation of land area and uses is included in Sheet P2.00; the application fee has been submitted with this application; an arborist report is included as Appendix E; and a list of property owners within 250 ft. of the subject property is included with this application.